 We Don’t Recommend Metal Roofs And Here’s Why

-Metal Roofs, such as Interlocking Metal Roof Systems, seem to have created a new wave of excitement, especially for the salesmen’s high pressure never ending sales pitch.
+Metal Roofs, such as standing seam and or inter locking type systems seem to have created a new wave of excitement, especially for the salesmen’s high pressure never ending sales pitch.
 Metal Roof Systems are expensive and do not live up to the hype that is delivered in the sale’s pitch.

 - The paint finish is glossy like a freshly waxed car.
 This finish is like all other painted finishes, they fade and dull with continuous exposure to ultra violet rays.
 Paint does peel too!